 - G AUTO: Press the button to switch on automatic operation.
 Adjust to select the desired temperature.
-Fan speed, air distribution, air conditioning operation, and outside or recirculated air are automatically adjusted to heat or cool the vehicle to maintain the desired temperature.
+The system adjusts the fan speed, air distribution, air conditioning operation, and outside or recirculated air to heat or cool the vehicle in order to maintain the desired temperature.
 You can also turn off dual zone mode by pressing and holding the button for greater than two seconds. - H Driver temperature control: Adjust the temperature setting using the control on the driver side.
-This control also adjusts the passenger side temperature when you switch off dual zone mode. - Heated rear window: Press the button to switch the heated rear window on and off.
-See Heated Windows and Mirrors (page 98). - J MAX Defrost: Press the button to switch on defrost.
-Outside air flows through the windshield vents, air conditioning automatically turns on, and fan automatically adjusts to the highest speed.
-You can also use this setting to defrost and clear the windshield of a thin covering of ice.
-The heated rear window also automatically turns on when you select maximum defrost.
+This control also adjusts the passenger side temperature when not in dual zone mode. - I Heated rear window: Press the button to switch the heated rear window on and off. - J MAX Defrost: Turn the temperature control dial all the way past the full heat position to maximise defrosting.
+Outside air flows through the windshield vents, air conditioning automatically turns on, fan automatically adjusts to the highest speed and temperature is set to the full heat position.
+You can also use this setting to defog or clear the windshield of a thin covering of ice.
+The heated rear window also automatically turns on when you select max defrost.